First time programming using the Crystal language

 Be a (unit-testing) minimalist

-An article, posted almost 6 years ago filed in testing, rails, ruby, programming & development.
+An article, posted more than 6 years ago filed in testing, rails, ruby, programming & development.

 Still (2013) a great talk by Sandy Metz on testing, and how to do it right, without getting too theoretical.
 While this talk is on ruby, and it uses a Rails framework for testing, it really is applicable to any other language (only the syntax will probably be a wee bit shittier ;))